Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 ## Key Finding

 Using customed SimpleCNN,the accuracy plateaus quickly, but only at poor accuracy.
-Compared to the SOTA model, e.g, 99.847% for Efficient Adaptive Ensembling, 99.74% for Vision Transformer ViT-L/16 and 97.3% for EfficientNet-B0, better and advanced model should be employed.Considering limited computer resource and current learning stage, this directly motivated the switch to pre-trained EfficientNet in Stage 2.
+Compared to the SOTA model, e.g, 99.847% for Efficient Adaptive Ensembling, 99.74% for Vision Transformer ViT-L/16 and 97.3% for EfficientNet-B0, better and advanced model should be employed.
+Considering limited computer resource and current learning stage, this directly motivated the switch to pre-trained EfficientNet in Stage 2.